emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-21-automated-nuget-deployment-travis-ci.md

 ## `dotnet nuget`

-You can chech the documentation for this set of tools right [here](https://docs.microsoft.com/en-gb/nuget/reference/dotnet-commands), but a briefly explanation:
+You can check the documentation for this set of tools right [here](https://docs.microsoft.com/en-gb/nuget/reference/dotnet-commands), but a briefly explanation:

-`dotnet nuget` is a set of essentials tools that include installing, restoring, removing and publishing packages.
+> `dotnet nuget` is a set of essentials tools that include installing, restoring, removing and publishing packages.

 # NuGet feed